ogbigboss/how-i-got-my-netflix-show-cancelled/pt1.0/ch09/draft1.md

 > "So if you're a character, just go for it."

-(nts: rewatch interview, its a really good one.
-Joe's got a great story about learning jazz theory I think from some character in Queens, plus the above quote I think is the very end of the interview, anyway)

 ...

 Reader, again, had I known at the time what Razzlekhan meant, I'd of thought of a different plan.